Images of the accretion disk in Hybrid metric-Palatini gravity: Introduction

 The observed image of a BH is largely determined by the radiation emitted from its accretion disk.
 Since the 1970s, the imaging of accretion disks around BHs has been an important subject in astrophysics.
 The foundation for this line of research was laid with the development of the standard model of geometrically thin and optically thick accretion disks, originally proposed by Shakura and Sunyaev \cite{Shakura1973} and later expanded by Novikov and Thorne \cite{Novikov1973}.
 Early studies by Cunningham and Bardeen \cite{1972Cunningham, 1975Cunningham} computed the optical appearance of a star orbiting a Kerr BH, demonstrating how relativistic effects affect the observed image.
 Two primary techniques have since emerged for modeling the appearance of thin accretion disks: semi-analytic methods and ray-tracing combined with radiative transfer.
 A classic work by Luminet \cite{luminet} employed a semi-analytic approach to derive both primary and secondary images of an accretion disk around a Schwarzschild BH.
 A distinctive feature of this method is that observable quantities such as radiation flux and redshift can be expressed analytically in terms of the impact parameter and elliptic integrals.

 Later, Fukue and Yokoyama \cite{Fukue} analyzed color images of accretion disks surrounding stellar-mass Schwarzschild BH, examining in detail the origins of both horizontal and vertical asymmetries in the observed structure.
 Marck introduced a computational shortcut for solving geodesic equations in Schwarzschild spacetime, which enabled the efficient generation of disk images as viewed from various observer positions \cite{Marck_1996}.
 In the work \cite{Muller} M{\"u}ller analytically explores how light bending and time delay affect the apparent position of a star orbiting a Schwarzschild black hole, illustrating key optical effects related to black hole shadow formation.
 In the article \cite{Tian_2019}, authors proposed a parametrized Schwarzschild metric and studied the resulting accretion disk images under different viewing angles.
 Notably, their models accounted for projection effects, acknowledging that light rays do not necessarily escape vertically from the disk surface.
 In addition, the properties of shadows of rotating black holes in the Kerr metric were studied in the works \cite{Zakharov_1986, Zakharov_1989, Zakharov_2005}.

+More recently, ray-tracing studies have systematically extended accretion-disk imaging and related radiative diagnostics to a broad class of non-Kerr spacetimes and beyond-GR black hole models.
+For instance, the radiative properties and bolometric appearance of thin disks were explored for rotating hairy black holes generated via gravitational decoupling \cite{Li_2025}, as well as for charged string-inspired solutions such as Kerr--Sen black holes \cite{Wang_2025} and Einstein--Maxwell--dilaton black holes, including the role of accretion-flow prescriptions and dilaton charge \cite{Chen2025_SC}.
+Additionally, complementary analyses in Einstein gravity with minimally coupled scalar fields and in models with synchronized scalar hair demonstrated that scalar degrees of freedom can lead to qualitatively new optical features, including strongly deformed or even chaotic disk images with multiple disconnected components in certain regions of parameter space \cite{Bogush2022_PRD, Gyulchev2025_JPCS}.
 Comprehensive overview of the development of BH imaging techniques is presented in \cite{Falcke_2017, luminet2019illustratedhistoryblackhole, falcke2022roadimagingblackhole}.